-In order to estimate the distribution of income in the Middle East, our general methodology follows three steps.
-We begin with the Middle East household income surveys data series (step 1), which we correct using (i) generalized Pareto interpolation techniques (see Blanchet, Fournier and Piketty, 2017 for the description of the interpolation method) and (ii) personal income tax micro-data available for Lebanon (see Assouad 2017 for a description of these fiscal data and their main limitations) (step 2).
+In order to estimate the distribution of income in the Middle East, our general method follows three steps.
+We begin with household surveys income series (step 1), which we correct using (i) generalized Pareto interpolation techniques (see Blanchet, Fournier and Piketty, 2017 for the description of the interpolation method), and (ii) personal income tax micro-data from Lebanon (see Assouad, 2017 for a description of these fiscal data and their main limitations) (step 2).
 We then use national accounts and rich lists in order to impute tax-exempt capital income (step 3).
-Our concepts and methods generally follow those described in the Distributional National Accounts guidelines used for the World Inequality Database (Alvaredo et al., 2016).
-In particular, the methodology in three steps is very similar to that used for China in Piketty, Yang, Zucman (2017), and for Russia in Novokmet, Piketty, Zucman (2017), with some differences highlighted in the following sections.
+Our concepts and methods follow those described in the Distributional National Accounts guidelines used for the World Inequality Database (Alvaredo et al., 2016).
+In particular, the method in three steps is very similar to that used for China in Piketty, Yang and Zucman (2017), and for Russia in Novokmet, Piketty and Zucman (2017), with some differences highlighted in the following sections.

-Section 3.1.
+3.1.
 Step 1: constructing a household income database for the Middle East

 Income and inequality data are scarce in the Middle East, notably in the poorest and the richest countries.
 Although many national statistics offices undertake household surveys on income or expenditure, access to the data is very limited.
-Until recently, it was almost impossible to obtain micro-data2.
-Finally, when they exist, the databases are often of poor quality (see Bibi and Nabli, 2010 for a review of existing data, and an assessment of their access and quality).
+Until recently, it was almost impossible to obtain micro-data.2 Finally, when they exist, the databases are often of poor quality (see Bibi and Nabli, 2010 for a review of existing data, and an assessment of their access and quality).

-The first part of our work consists in gathering available sources to create a Middle East income database and generate raw survey-based inequality series at the national and then the regional levels.
+The first part of our work consists in gathering available sources to create a Middle East income database and generate raw survey-based inequality series at the national and regional levels.
 Table 2 summarizes the years on which household survey data were available: there is for each country between 1 and 16 years with data.
-Regarding the format, there are four cases: (1) 8 countries with survey micro-data; (2) 6 countries with tabulated information on the distribution of income, extracted from household surveys reports and/or statistics offices publications; (3) 3 countries with data on expenditure and consumption (tables or micro-data); (4) 1 country, Saudi Arabia, with no detailed published data.
-In the online appendix we provide a thorough description of all data sources country by country, the information available, and the methodology used to combine them to produce income distribution series over the 1990-2016 period (Appendix A).
-We briefly summarize three main issues regarding the data construction process in the following.
+Regarding the format, there are four cases: (1) 8 countries with survey microdata; (2) 6 countries with tabulated information on the distribution of income, extracted from household surveys reports and/or statistics offices publications; (3) 3 countries with data on expenditure and consumption (tables or micro-data); (4) 1 country, Saudi Arabia, with no detailed published data.
+In the online appendix we provide a thorough description of all data sources by country, the information available, and the methods to produce income distribution series over the 1990-2016 period (Online Appendix A).
+We briefly summarize now three main issues regarding the data construction process.